Fiction vs. Nonfiction in APART FROM YOU

 Ruth Teppich, Elizabeth's French teacher, is an invention.
 Her last name is a pun, as Teppich means "carpet" in German.
 My favorite French teacher at Indiana University was a man.

 The phone call to Alan is an invention.
 When David and I were separated during the year before we married, we did indeed write to each other, as Elizabeth and Alan do, but we also telephoned each other quite often, always at David's expense.
 I don't know how he afforded the huge phone bills.
-E-mail and cell phones make current communication between separated lovers vastly easier and cheaper.
+Email, cell phones, and Skype make current communication between separated lovers vastly easier and cheaper.

 Ch.
 13 - Mama Fitz / Pauline / Kevin MacIntyre / Donnie's invitation

-My maternal grandmother was not very much like Mama Fitz, but the excessive rouge incident is based very loosely on something that once happened with my Great-Aunt Leonore, who was my grandmother's youngest sister and the person for whom I was named.
-She died several years ago, and I miss her greatly.
+My maternal grandmother was not very much like Mama Fitz, but the excessive rouge incident is loosely based on something that once happened with my Great-Aunt Leonore, who was my grandmother's youngest sister and the person for whom I was named.
+She died many years ago, and I miss her greatly.

-I do like club sandwiches, and used to love going to drugstore and dimestore soda fountains in the 1950s and 1960s.
+I do like club sandwiches, and I used to love going to drugstore and dimestore soda fountains in the 1950s and 1960s.
 Some of them offered surprisingly good food for very reasonable prices.
 Hot fudge sundaes were a great weakness of mine when I was a child.
 I spent almost all my modest allowance money on sweets and comic books.
-I guess not that much has changed, as I still spend far too much money on coffee, pastries, and books.

 Brian's recollections of his childhood with his sister Pauline are almost a complete invention.
-However, I remember some fun times with my sisters at the public pool in Greenville, Mississippi, where my mother is from, and where we used to spend a good part of every summer.
-My mother used to be able to swim and dive rather well.
-I can swim, but can't dive worth a darn.
+However, I remember some fun times with my sisters at the public pool in Greenville, Mississippi, where my mother was from, and where we used to spend a good part of every summer.
+When she was young, and even after she had had several children, my mother was able to swim and dive rather well.
+I can swim, but I can't dive worth a darn.

 Kevin MacIntyre, Elizabeth's smarmy German professor, is based on a real person, now dead.